SaschaWillems/Vulkan/indirectdraw/README.md

 Issue multiple instanced draws for different meshes in one single draw call using indirect draw commands.

 ## Requirements
-The example requires a GPU that supports the [`multiDrawIndirect`](http://vulkan.gpuinfo.org/listreports.php?feature=multiDrawIndirect) feature.
-If this feature is not available, the `drawCount` parameter for the `vkCmdDrawIndexedIndirect` call must be 1.
-When issuing many draw counts also make sure to stay within the limitations of [`maxDrawIndirectCount`](http://vulkan.gpuinfo.org/listreports.php?limit=maxDrawIndirectCount).
+If the [`multiDrawIndirect`](http://vulkan.gpuinfo.org/listreports.php?feature=multiDrawIndirect) feature is supported, only one draw call is issued for the plants.
+If this feature is not available multiple indirect draw commands are used. ***Note:*** When issuing many draw counts also make sure to stay within the limitations of [`maxDrawIndirectCount`](http://vulkan.gpuinfo.org/listreports.php?limit=maxDrawIndirectCount).

 ## Description